tandao0909/hands-on-with-DS/Chapter 18/note.md

 where $V_k(s)$ is the estimated value of state $s$ at the k-th iteration of the algorithm.

 This algorithm is an example of *dynamic programming*, which breaks down a complex problem into tractable subproblems that can be tackled iteratively.

+Knowing the optimal state value can be useful, in particular to evaluate a policy, but it does not give us the optimal policy for the agent.
+Luckily, Bellman found a very similar algorithm to estimate the optimal *state-action values*, generally called *Q-values* (quality values).
+The optimal Q-value of the state-action pair (s, a), noted $Q^*(s, a)$, is the sum of discounted future rewards the agent can expect on average after it reaches the state s and chooses action a, but before it sees the outcome of this action, assuming it acts optimally after that action.

+You start by initializing all the Q-value estimates to zero, then you update them using the *Q-value iteration* algorithm:
+    $$Q_{k+1}(s,a) \leftarrow \sum_{s'} T(s, a, s')[R(s, a, s') + \gamma.\underset{a'}{max}Q_{k}(s', a')], \forall (s, a) $$
+Once you have the optimal Q-values, finding the optimal policy, noted $\pi^*(s)$, is trivial: when the agent is in state s, it should choose the action with the highest Q-value for that state: $\pi^*(s) = \underset{a}{argmax} Q^*(s, a)$.

+First, we need to define the MDP.
+First, to know the probability of going from $s_2$ to $s_0$ after doing action $a_1$, we'll look up `transition_probability[2][1][0]`.
+Similarly, to get the corresponding reward, we'll look up `reward[2][1][0]`, which is +40 in our case.
+And to get list of possible actions in $s_2$, we'll look up `possible_actions[2]`, which is only $a_1$ in this case.
+Next, we must initialize all the Q-values to zero, expect for impossible actions, which will be set to $-\infty$.

+Now we can run the Q-value iteration algorithm.
+It applies the update equation for Q-values repeatedly, to all !-values, for every state and every possible action.
+If you choose the discount factor of 0.9, then you can see the expected value in the learning notebook: for example, if we're in state $s_0$ and choose action $a_1$, the expected sum of discounted rewards is approximately 17.0.
+For each state, you can find the action with the highest Q-value, which gives us the optimal policy for this MDP.

+Interestingly, if we increase the discount factor to 0.95, and we should walk through the fire!
+This means sense, since now we favor future rewards more, which means we can accept pain in the moment to gain in the future.